 WHO I AM

 TAWNI HUNT FERRARINI is the Robert W. Plaster Professor of Economic Education at the Lindenwood University's Hammond Institute.
-Prior to arriving at Lindenwood University, she held an endowed chair and served as the Sam M. Cohodas Professor at Northern Michigan University (NMU).
-For twenty years she grew the footprint of the Center for Economic Education and Entrepreneurship regionally, nationally, and internationally.
-In 2015, she was called into leadership service and carried out the responsibilities as the president of the National Association of Economic Educators.
-Through her teaching experiences, research, and service, positive attention has been drawn to the important role of responsible and accountable individuals in overall growth and prosperity.
-Ferrarini specializes in technologically-enhanced instruction and has contributed to the redesign of Junior Achievement USA in celebration of its 100th anniversary, publishes numerous articles, and co-authored three books.
+She specializes in expanding the reach of sound economic education regionally, nationally, and internationally.
+Through her teaching experiences, research, and service, positive attention continues to be drawn to the important role of responsible and accountable individuals in society.
+Ferrarini specializes in technologically-enhanced instruction and has contributed to the redesign of Junior Achievement USA in celebration of its 100th anniversary, publishes numerous articles, and is the co-author of three books.
 Find Tawni Hunt Ferrarini on ResearchGate.